Key elements for designing and deploying a successful reinforcement learning-trained AI solution with Microsoft Project Bonsai

 Getting started with an Autonomous Systems project

-With the right tool, such as Microsoft Project Bonsai, the right process (i.e, the 5 steps mentioned above), and the right set of skills and stakeholder, it is now possible to bring AI out of the research labs shadows and into real-life processes to bring tangible business benefits to a multitude of business processes across most industries.
+With the right tool, such as Microsoft Project Bonsai, the right process (i.e, the 5 steps mentioned above), and the right set of skills and stakeholders, it is now possible to bring AI out of the research labs shadows and into real-life processes to bring tangible business benefits to a multitude of business processes across most industries.

 Intrigued to see if Autonomous Systems could help your business process?
 Neal Analytics can help!
 Contact us here to learn more.